Pascal Bois

-Pascal Bois (born 3 December 1959) is a French politician of La République En Marche!
-(LREM) who served as a member of the French National Assembly from 2017 to 2022, representing the 3rd constituency of the department of Oise.
+Pascal Bois (born 3 December 1959) is a French politician of Renaissance (RE) who served as a member of the French National Assembly from 2017 to 2022, representing the 3rd constituency of the department of Oise.

 Political career

 In parliament, Bois served as member of the Committee on Cultural Affairs and Education.
 In this capacity, he co-authored (together with Constance Le Grip) a 2021 report on the copyright law of France.

 In addition to his committee assignments, Bois was a member of the French parliamentary friendship groups with the Dominican Republic, Georgia, India and Jamaica.

 Bois lost his seat in the first round of the 2022 French legislative election.

 Political positions

 In July 2019, Bois decided not to align with his parliamentary group's majority and became one of 52 LREM members who abstained from a vote on the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.